Arizona Felony Sentencing Chart

 The final factor for determining what sentencing range a crime will fall under is the defendant's criminal history.
 The top box on the sentencing chart shows the ranges for non-dangerous crimes committed by first-time felony offenders.
 Note that what is important here is not whether the defendant has any prior misdemeanor convictions.
 A defendant's crime will fall in this first box as long as he has not prior felony convictions.

-All crimes that fall into this category are eligible for probation.
-However, the court may also order a prison sentence.
 It is up to the judge's discretion whether to sentence a defendant to prison or probation.
 If a defendant is sentenced to probation, he may still have to serve up to 12 months' jail.

 First-time offenders that have committed a "dangerous" crime (this references the third box) require a prison sentence if the defendant is convicted.